 gpg> save

-Take master key offline
+Take the master key offline

 # Export everything (backup!)